vboyce/tg-matcher/README.md

 - data contains resultant data from human experiments

 On the computational model side:
-- model-code contains code for running the computational models
+- model-code contains code for running the computational models, along with a requirements.txt file
+- `evaluate_pretrained_model.py` contains code for getting predictions from a CLIP model, `classifier_comparison.py` contains code for fitting and evaluating the different classifiers that use logits from the CLIP model, and `stimulus_probabilities_from_classifier.py` contains code for getting probabilities of each tangram from a classifier fit to the CLIP model's logits.
+Other files contain code that supports these main functions.
 - model-code/model_predictions contains the output "data" from the computational models

 Both: